niels-joel/Solana-tokens-metadata/README.md

-# bovencoindev
+# Bovencoindev
-bovencoin on devnet
+Bovencoin on devnet